Tuesday, October 29, 2019

 A Template, with a But, by the Blogger!

-The road as seen doesn't have drainage.
-In a year or two, the roadside will give way due to flood water, and in the process, erodes the base of the thick wall.
-I strongly advise that contractors or the appropriate government representative stated upfront during the contract negotiation that there shouldn't be any untarred ground between the tarred road and the drainage or gutter.
+The road, as seen, doesn't have drainage.
+In a year or two, the roadside will give way due to floodwater, and in the process, erode the base of the thick wall.
+I strongly advise that contractors or the appropriate government representative state upfront during the contract negotiation that there shouldn't be any untarred ground between the tarred road and the drainage or gutter.
 That is a common scene at most of the local and major highways in Nigeria.
-No matter the thickness of the concrete as seen in the picture below, it will buckle easily if the ground beside it and underneath it is corroded.
+No matter the thickness of the concrete, as seen in the picture below, it will buckle easily if the ground beside it and underneath it is corroded.
 And that is why it is very important that you must have drainage on all our roads, and at the same time, ensure that there is no area or ground left untarred between the drainage and the tarred road.
-We must avoid opened drainage.
+We must avoid open drainage.

 No comments: